 When it comes to tax season, many small business owners find themselves in an all out scramble to collect all of the necessary documentation.
 Receipts of business purchases and a list of miles driven to and from client meetings are often hard to find going back 12 months!

-Keeping this information organized and up-to-date all year long will save you a great deal of time and energy each spring.
+Keeping track of mileage and receipts organized and up-to-date all year long will save you a great deal of time and energy each spring.
 Here are some helpful tips for staying organized.

 Keep a mileage log book in your car